gasparfj/StreetViewSentinel_DataAnalyst/README.md

 ## Author

-Developed for a Master’s Thesis (TFM) in Data Science / Computer Vision.
+Developed for a Master’s Thesis (TFM) in Bioinformatics and Biostatistics.